The Victorian Education Excellence Awards celebrate the outstanding efforts of educators who change the lives of students.

 Mathematics teacher, Cassandra Marinopoulos, believes that to meet the individual learning needs of students across the spectrum of abilities you need to understand how they learn.

-Cassandra is involved in her school's Getting Ready in Numeracy (GRIN) program which works to instill a growth mindset in mathematics students who might otherwise underachieve in the subject.
+Cassandra is involved in her school's Getting Ready in Numeracy (GRIN) program which works to instil a growth mindset in mathematics students who might otherwise underachieve in the subject.

 'By creating a culture of supportiveness with high expectations, I aim to instil a growth mindset in all students across all abilities,' said Cassandra.